Skip to content

 Underwriting margins excluding natural catastrophe and war-related losses are likely to only marginally improve.

-The steep rise in interest rates in 2022 has led to write-downs on large parts of reinsurers’ investment portfolios.
+The steep rise in interest rates has led to write-downs on large parts of reinsurers’ investment portfolios.
 This has caused accounting capital to shrink significantly due to the accounting mismatch between assets and liabilities.

 The impact on economic and regulatory capital has been neutral to positive, and we do not consider the industry’s capitalisation to have suffered.
-The write-downs have also depressed investment income, leading to lower reported earnings for 2022, but rising reinvestment yields should gradually boost investment income over time.
+The write-downs have also depressed investment income, leading to lower reported earnings for 2024, but rising reinvestment yields should gradually boost investment income over time.

 by Yana Keller